ibm-cloud-docs/vpc/console-tutorial.md

 1. Click your instance to view its details.
 1. In the **Network interfaces** section, click **Reserve** for the interface that you want to associate with a floating IP address.

-If you later want to reassign this floating IP address to another instance in the same zone, find the floating IP address on the **Network > Floating IPs** page, click its overflow menu (**...**), and click **Unassociate**.
+You can later reassign this floating IP address to another instance in the same zone.
+To do this, you can find the floating IP address on the **Network > Floating IPs** page, click its overflow menu (**...**), and click **Unassociate**.
 Then, click **Associate** to select the instance and network interface that you want to associate with the floating IP address.
 {: tip}

 ## Connecting to your instance